marmelab/react-admin/packages/ra-tree-core/README.md

 - `parentSource`: The field used as the parent identifier for each node.
 Defaults to `parent_id`
 - `getTreeFromArray`: The function used to build the tree from the fetched data.
 It defaults to one using [performant-array-to-tree](https://github.com/philipstanislaus/performant-array-to-tree)
-- `getTreeState`: A function which must return the tree state root from the redux state in case you mounted it on a key different key than `tree`.
+- `getTreeState`: A function which must return the tree state root from the redux state in case you mounted it on a different key than `tree`.
 It will be called with a single `state` argument which is the redux state.
-- `children`: A function will be called with following props
+- `children`: A function which will be called with a single object argument having the following props
   - `tree`: an array of the root nodes.
-Each node will have two properties in addition of the resource data, `__children`, an array of its child nodes, and `__depth`, a number indicating its depth in the hierarchy
+Each node have the following properties:
+    - `children`: an array of its child nodes
+    - `depth`: a number indicating its depth in the hierarchy
-  - `ids`: An array of the all the data items identifiers
+    - `record`: the node's original data
-  - `data`: An object containing the fetched data, where an item identifier its the key
-  - `parentSource`: The field used as the parent identifier for each node
+  - any additional props received by the `TreeController` component

 ### TreeContext

 A React [`Context`](https://reactjs.org/docs/context.html) allowing us to avoid passing everything trough props.
 It provides a single object value containing the following properties:

-- `getIsNodeExpanded`: a function which takes a node identifier as its only parameter and returns a boolean indicating whether this node is expanded.
+- `getIsNodeExpanded`: a function which takes a node identifier and returns a boolean indicating whether this node is expanded
 - `toggleNode`: a function which takes a node identifier and toggle its expanded state

-Under the hood, it store the expanded state of all nodes in redux and dispatch the appropriate actions when calling `toggleNode`, avoiding you to connect your components by yourself.
+Under the hood, it store the expanded state of all nodes in redux and dispatch the appropriate redux actions when calling `toggleNode`, avoiding you to connect your components by yourself.

 To use it, you must first register the provided reducer: